Alice Springs & Surrounds7-day itinerary

 Experience local Aboriginal art

 Make your way back to Alice Springs to spend the day learning about local Aboriginal Art.
 First stop is the Araluen Arts Centre.
-Here, you'll get to see contemporary works by the region’s most famous artists, including Albert Namatjira.
-The centre also plays host to the annual Beanie Festival in June each year, which is a much-anticipated quirky and colourful exhibition and competition, and a ‘must-do’ if you are in town during this time.
+Here, you’ll get to see contemporary works by the region’s most famous artists, including Albert Namatjira.
+The centre also plays host to the annual Beanie Festival in June, a quirky and colourful exhibition and competition, and a must-do if you’re in town at the right time.

 Head back into town to the Todd Mall, which is lined with commercial galleries dealing in Aboriginal art.
 Stop at Papunya Tula Artists to see the renowned dot paintings, then at Mbantua Art Gallery and Cultural Museum, which have one of the largest collections of Aboriginal art in Australia and specialises in art from the Utopia region.
 While you’re in the area, enjoy lunch at one of the many trendy cafés dotted throughout the Todd Mall.

 Revel in a bush tucker dinner under the stars

 Enjoy your dinner cooked in a bush setting and served under the Milky Way.
 Your host, a local Arrernte man, will introduce you to bush foods and traditional cooking for this special 3-course meal set in the West MacDonnell Ranges.